TriplyDB/Documentation/docs/triplydb-js/index.md

 ```

 **Example 3**
-Imports `"oneMoreDataset"` dataset to the `"newDataset"` Where a graph specific graph from the existing dataset is added to the new dataset.
-If the graphname already occurs in the `"newDataset"` it will get overwritten.
+Import `"oneMoreDataset"` dataset to the `"newDataset"` Where a graph specific graph from the existing dataset is added to the new dataset.
+If the graph name already occurs in the `"newDataset"` it will get overwritten.

 ```ts
 const account = await client.getAccount();